Disclaimer: Nothing's mine.

 Black flashed before Harry's eyes, then the cool breeze picked back up.
 Faint spray flecked his chest and glistened on Fleur's lashes.
 A wide expanse of green rose up to a grey stone crag, where white water spilt over its edge in a thunderous curtain.

 'Seljalandsfoss.'
-Fleur pointed their joined hands toward it, then began to wander forward.
+Fleur pointed their joined hands toward it, wandering forward.
 'You can walk 'round behind it, but it's a bit cold and wet in the wind.'

 It probably looks better from a distance, anyway.